DylanSwanson/MATH435/README.md

 myportfolio3_Rewrite.m and myportfolio3.py have code to calculate and display the additional graph showing the payoff for the 1994 data.

+### Change Notes

+File corrections have been made to reflect problems found in Thursday's (3/9) lecture.

 ---

 For any questions, comments, concerns, issues, etc. please see the discussions tab.